jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 \frac{\partial J}{\partial l_{1}} = \frac{\partial J}{\partial l_{10}} \frac{\partial l_{10}}{\partial l_{9}} \cdots  \frac{\partial l_{2}}{\partial l_{1}}
 $$

 As indicated, the gradient descent depends on the loss $$ \frac{\partial J}{\partial l} $$ as well as the gradients $$ \frac{\partial l_{k+1}}{\partial l_{k}}, \frac{\partial l_{k}}{\partial l_{k-1}} \dots $$.
 Let's look at a sigmoid activation function.
 If $$ x $$ is higher than 5 or smaller than -5, the gradient is close to 0.
-Hence, in these regions the node learns close to nothing regardless of the loss.
+Hence, in those region, the node learns close to nothing regardless of the loss.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid2.png" style="border:none;width:80%">
 </div>

-We can visualize that the derivative of a sigmoid function behaves like a gate to the loss signal.
-If the input is > 5 or <-5, the derivative is so small, it blocks most of the loss signal to propagate backwards.
-So, nodes on its left sides learn little.
+We can visualize the derivative of a sigmoid function behaves like a gate to the loss signal.
+If the input is > 5 or <-5, the derviative is so small, it blocks most of the loss signal to propagage backward.
+So nodes on its left sides learn little.

 In addition, the chain rule in the gradient descent has a multiplication effect.
 If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.

 $$
 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 = 0.00001